beeva-arturomartinez/beeva-best-practices/frontend/general/css/README.md

 ### 2.5\.
 Other considerations

-Here are some notes that do not fall in the other sections even if it may have been mentioned previously discussed above .
+Here are some notes that do not fall in the other sections even if it may have been mentioned previously discussed above.

 #### 2.5.1\. !important and Style